Top 10 Best Invoicing Software for Freelancers

 You can use it on a computer, laptop, or smartphone for on-the-go invoicing.

-You can set up payment reminders and late fees as well, and Freshbooks accepts online credit card payments hassle-free.
+You can also set up payment reminders and late fees, and Freshbooks accepts online credit card payments hassle-free.

 Additionally, it gives you business insights through easy-to-grasp reports.
 It also allows time-tracking on specific projects and clients for more accurate billing.